Palkovsky/nonok/README.md

 ### Functions

 Function is treated as an expression and is evaluated to some expression.
 Functions are called in C-like syntax.
-Nonok supports functions 3-arity functions.
+Nonok supports up to 3-arity functions.
 They all run in in Render monad which is an IO monad on steriods (io, state, writer, except).

 #### Examples: